zaproxy/zaproxy-website/site/content/docs/desktop/addons/eval-villain/_index.md

 This add-on adds the Eval Villain extension to Firefox when launched from ZAP.
 Eval Villain is a web extension for Firefox that will hook dangerous functions, like eval, and warn you of their use.

-For more details see the [Eval Villain homepage](https://github.com/swoops/eval_villain).
+For more details see the ZAP blog post [The Eval Villain Add-on](/blog/2021-12-01-the-eval-villain-add-on/) and the [Eval Villain homepage](https://github.com/swoops/eval_villain).

 Click on the Eval Villain button in the Firefox toolbar to start using it.